Back

 }

-The first thing you can see is that the NextToken() returns a token.Token we have defined in previous section.
+The first thing you can see is that the NextToken() returns a token.Token we have defined here.

 Also this method performs three key operations: